TheOldPresbyope/moOdeCDPlay/README.md

 An optical CD drive is very slow compared to other storage devices.
 The nature of the CDDA (compact disk digital audio) encoding further complicates finding and extracting an audio track from the CD.
 In addition, there is internal buffering involved.

-Some sample timings:
+Some sample timings (expect variability):

 - Load a CD and display the track list: 12s
 - Select track 1 and begin playing: 14s
 - Change from track to track: 3s
-- Return to track 1 from track 7: 14s
+- Return to track 1 from track 7: 10s

-Moving backwards and forwards within a track also takes time, and the moOde time dial has to catch up.
+Moving backwards and forwards within a track also takes time.

+The moOde time dial reading is suspect while these actions are occurring.

 Once extracted, on the other hand, an audio CD track is played back at 44.1KHz/16bit just as if it were decoded from, say, a FLAC-encoded file.